nutonomy/nuscenes-devkit/schema.md

    "sample_token":            <str> -- Foreign key.
 NOTE: this points to a sample NOT a sample_data since annotations are done on the sample level taking all relevant sample_data into account.
    "instance_token":          <str> -- Foreign key.
 Which object instance is this annotating.
 An instance can have multiple annotations over time.
    "attribute_tokens":        <str> [n] -- Foreign keys.
 List of attributes for this annotation.
 Attributes can change over time, so they belong here, not in the object table.
    "visibility_token":        <str> -- Foreign key.
 Visibility may also change over time.
 If no visibility is annotated, the token is an empty string.
    "translation":             <float> [3] -- Bounding box location as center_x, center_y, center_z.
    "size":                    <float> [3] -- Bounding box size as width, length, height.
    "rotation":                <float> [4] -- Bounding box orientation as quaternion: w, x, y, z.
+   "num_lidar_pts":           <int> -- Number of lidar points in this box.
+Points are counted during the lidar sweep identified with this sample.
+   "num_radar_pts":           <int> -- Number of radar points in this box.
+Points are counted during the radar sweep identified with this sample.
+This number is summed across all radar sensors without any invalid point filtering.
    "next":                    <str> -- Foreign key.
 Sample annotation from the same object instance that follows this in time.
 Empty if this is the last annotation for this object.
    "prev":                    <str> -- Foreign key.
 Sample annotation from the same object instance that precedes this in time.
 Empty if this is the first annotation for this object.
 }